Sudden Valley, Washington

 Sudden Valley is a census-designated place (CDP) just outside of Bellingham in Whatcom County, Washington.
+The population was 6,354 at the 2020 census, down from 6,441 at the 2010 census.

-Sudden Valley is the second-largest homeowner association in western Washington, with over 7,000 residents.
-There are eleven neighborhood parks, miles of hiking trails in woodlands and along Lake Whatcom, beaches, two pools, sports fields, tennis courts, a basketball court, a recreation center with full gym, an 18-hole golf course, a library, a marina and more.
+Sudden Valley is the second-largest homeowner association in western Washington.

 History

-The Community Association of Sudden Valley began as "the Ranch".
 The original owner of the area was Banning Austin.
-In 1949, Austin sold the land to Glen and Betty Corning, who named it "the Ranch" and lived there with their children until in 1968 they sold 1,200 acres of property for 1.8 million.
+In 1949, Austin sold the land to Glen and Betty Corning, who named it "the Ranch" and lived there with their children until in 1968 they sold 1,200 acres of property for $1.8 million.
 The new owner was Ken Sanwick of Sudden Valley Inc. Sanwick envisioned the land as "Sudden Valley Undevelopment" and wanted to preserve the natural surroundings while still incorporating homes into the wilderness.
-By 1969, the County Commissioners approved the first plat for 158 lots west of Lake Whatcom Boulevard.
+By 1969, the County Commissioners approved the first plan for 158 lots west of Lake Whatcom Boulevard.
 The first property owner was Mae Schatz, who bought Division 1 Lot 112 in May 1969.

 In the 1970s, the Valley changed ownership a few times.
 SunMark Inc. bought out the Sanwick Corporation in 1973, and in 1975 Continental Mortgage Investors took over from SunMark as the developer.
 This was short-lived, as CMI declared bankruptcy not long after.
 In December 1976, ownership and control was transferred to the newly named Sudden Valley Community Association.
 The owner of SunMark, Roger Ufkes, who happened to be the son of the first property owner, formed the original Board of Directors for the new Community Association.
-Ufkes served on the Board for two years in the early 1970s and is credited for urging property owners to buy the golf course and all its subsidiaries for 1.4 million.
+Ufkes served on the Board for two years in the early 1970s and is credited for urging property owners to buy the golf course and all its subsidiaries for $1.4 million.
 The one‐time assessment fee of $4,000 was voted on and passed by the residents.
 From this point on, the SVCA held the title to all the roads, parks, greenbelt, recreation facilities, marina, airstrip, and the country club.
 Sudden Valley was well on its way to becoming the community it is today.

 Ever since its conception in the late 1960s, over 7,000 residents, plus an abundance of wildlife call it home.
 Sudden Valley offers activities for all ages and abilities, including a marina, library, parks, playgrounds, miles of hiking trails, and an 18-hole golf course designed by the architect Ted Robinson.

 The community center recreation area includes a state‐of‐the‐art fitness center and an outdoor 25 yard swimming pool.
 A "quiet pool" is also available near the library.